Key takeaways

 When you can’t afford payday loan repayment, your lender may sell your debt to a collection agency.
 Debt collectors can be aggressive.
 Expect persistent calls and letters as they try to recover the money.

 Never ignore a lawsuit.
 If you do not show up, the judge will issue a default judgment on the lender’s behalf.
-A judgement can result in bank account levies, property liens, or wage garnishment.
+A judgment can result in bank account levies, property liens, or wage garnishment.

-Defaulting on any loan can harm your credit.
 Many payday loans are only reported to credit bureaus if you default and the loan is sold to a collection agency.
-If that happens, it is a negative mark on your credit report.
+If that happens, it will result in a negative mark on your credit report.
 The mark will stay on your report for up to seven years.
 It can affect your ability to get other types of credit or loans in the future.

 Considering a short-term loan?